-Fraenula are little strings of tissue found in various parts of the mouth, such as underneath the tongue, inside the cheeks, near the back molars and under the top lip.
+Frenula are little strings of tissue found in various parts of the mouth, such as underneath the tongue, inside the cheeks, near the back molars and under the top lip.
 While an embryo is developing in the womb, these strings guide the growth of some mouth structures.
-Once a baby is born, the fraenula are largely unimportant, although they seem to help in positioning the baby teeth.
+Once a child is born, the frenula are largely unimportant, although they seem to help in positioning the baby teeth.

 The symptoms of tongue-tie can include: